vinhphuctadang/keeper-bots-v2/README.md

   </p>
 </div>

-# This is not official keeper bot from DRIFT, use at your own risk
+# This is NOT official keeper bot from DRIFT

+Use at your own risk

 # Setting up